Guven-K/MyFolio/README.md

 - 🛠 **Work in progress** – MyFolio is actively being developed and is planned for release later this year.
 - 🤝 **Contributions are welcome!** – If you're interested in contributing, feel free to check out the repository and submit issues or pull requests.

+## 📜 License
+This project is licensed under the [MIT License](LICENSE).

-Note this project was made specifically as part of my development growth to push my capabilities further.
+Note: This project was created as part of my personal development journey to push my skills further."

 Stay tuned for updates! 🚀
 Contact me for additional requests and potential growth.